Hay fever; Perennial allergic rhinitis; Rhinitis - allergic; Seasonal allergies

 - Use a HEPA filter on your vacuum.

 - Use an air purifier.

-The best way to reduce symptoms is to prevent exposure to allergens.
+The best way to reduce symptoms of allergic rhinitis is to prevent exposure to allergens.

 Drugs such as antihistamines, decongestants, and nasal corticosteroid sprays may help control allergy symptoms.
-Some complementary and alternative therapies may also be used to treat the symptoms of allergic rhinitis.
+Some complementary and alternative therapies may also be used to treat the symptoms.

 Your doctor may recommend immunotherapy, or "allergy shots."
 With this treatment, you receive regular injections of an allergen, with each dose being slightly larger than the previous dose.
 Your immune system should gradually get used to the allergen so that it no longer reacts to it.